kingsleykbc/council-e-survey/README.md

 ## SHANGRI-LA COUNCIL E-SURVEY

-This is an online e-survey platform, where users send anonymous responses to surveys posted by the city council.
+This is a production-ready online e-survey platform, where users send anonymous responses to surveys posted by the city council.
 It is a react PWA built with React and Next.js and firebase

 This tools used for this application are: